Larpoux/tau_doc/pages/fs/guides/fs-guides_temporary_files.md

         await myRecorder.stopRecorder();
         await myPlayer.startPlayer( fromURI: 'foo.aac', codec: Codec.aacADTS );
 ```

+{% include warning.html content="`stopRecorder()` should a Future to the URL of the temporary file created if the App needs it.
+Unfortunately there is probably a bug in this area and you should not use this feature" %}

 `stopRecorder()` returns a Future to the URL of the temporary file created if the App needs it.